I just had to reach behind me and grab something here.

 You're covered.

-Within these these guys, uh that the Frost family owned investment properties, too, so they clearly chose not to buy it.
+And these guys, the Frost family, owned investment properties, too, so they clearly chose not to buy it.

 I mean, little kids go out there and say, I want children like me to be able to have the same health care opportunities I had.

-Well, the implication is that this evil George Bush is gonna take health care away from decent Americans like the Frosts.
+Well, the implication is that this evil George Bush is going to take health care away from decent Americans like the Frosts.

-Well, again I say, the Frost family was covered as the program currently exists.
+Well, again, I say, time and again, the Frost family was covered as the program currently exists.

 Every other family like the Frosts, believe it or not, would be covered by what the program already is.

-But the frosts were sent out there to make it look like if Bush didn't eventually sign this and we didn't get the Democrats' expansion of the program, then poor kids like the frost kids will be left to die in hospitals with no coverage.
+But the Frosts were sent out there to make it look like if Bush didn't eventually sign this and we didn't get the Democrats' expansion of the program, then poor kids like the Frost kids would be left to die in hospitals with no coverage.

 The fact of their economic circumstances, financial circumstances, is to me interesting because it goes to show that the program's already bloated.

-But the lie and the effort to make everybody believe that only the expansion would cover the frosts when they were covered as the program currently exists.
+But the lie and the effort to make everybody believe that only the expansion would cover the Frost when they were covered as the program currently exists.

-Representative Henry Waxman, Democrat California today denied that he is conducting or ever planned to conduct congressional investigations of Rushlin boss, Sean Hannity and Mark Levin.
+Representative Henry Waxman, Democrat California, today denied that he is conducting or ever planned to conduct congressional investigations of Rush Limbaugh, Sean Hannity, and Mark Levin.

 And he called on the American Spectator to retract its report that he asked investigators to compile information on the popular conservative talk radio hosts.

-Waxman said in a statement to the Cybercast News Service.
+Waxman said in a statement to the Cybercast News Service, there is no investigation.

 Waxman was referring to a report Monday that he has asked his investigative staff to begin compiling reports on Limbaugh and Hannity and Levin based on transcripts from their shows to build a case for bringing back the fairness doctrine.